-- Safeguard the privacy of a client's PHI; - Give consumers this Notice, which describes our privacy practices; and - Explain how, when, and why we may use or disclose your PHI.
+- Safeguard the privacy of client's PHI; - Give consumer's this Notice which describes our privacy practices; and - Explain how, when and why we may use or disclose your PHI.

-Except in very specific circumstances, we must use or disclose only the minimum PHI that is necessary to accomplish the reason for the use or disclosure.
+Except in very specific circumstances we must use or disclose only the minimum PHI that is necessary to accomplish the reason for the use or disclosure.

-We must follow the privacy practices described in this Notice; however, we reserve the right to change the terms of this Notice at any time and to make the new Notice provisions effective for all PHI that we receive, disclose or maintain.
-Should our Notice change, we will post a new Notice at Brevard Family Partnership.
-You may request a copy of the new notice from Brevard Family Partnership.
+We must follow the privacy practices described in this Notice; however, we reserve the right to change the terms of this Notice at any time and to make the new Notice provisions effective for all protected health information that we receive, disclose or maintain.
+Should our Notice change, we will post a new Notice at Brevard C.A.R.E.S.
+You may request a copy of the new notice from Brevard C.A.R.E.S.

-Why We May Need to Use or Disclose Your PHI
+Why We May Need to Use or Disclose Your PHI: